 In July 2002 the non-profit, nonpartisan Campaign Finance Institute launched a Blue Ribbon Task Force on Financing Presidential Nominations to examine some of the system's problems.
 The Task Force released its report Participation, Competition, Engagement: Reviving And Improving Public Funding For Presidential Nomination Politics on September 22, 2003.

-differed somewhat.
-Democratic rules set out a period between the
+Democratic rules set out a period between the first

 Copyright © 2001, 2002, 2003, 2004 Eric M. Appleman/Democracy in Action.